 In most women, fat is found throughout the thighs, specifically the inner and outer thighs, the saddlebags and the hips.
 Some women have fat deposits only on the outer edges of the thighs, while others have fat bulges on the inside.

 A thigh lift will remove excess skin and fat from your thighs.
 The incisions often leave scars at the hip, which fade over time and can be hidden by a bathing suit.
-For this reason, Charlotte, NC, plastic surgeon Felmont Eaves, MD, says, “Most thigh lift patients are those for who the scars are a fair trade-off to the improvement in body shape.”
+However, many thigh lift patients say the scars are a fair trade-off to the improvement in their body shape.